Hacker0x01/docs.hackerone.com/docs/programs/response-target-metrics.md

 Target | Goal response times set by an individual program.
 Performance against targets are displayed internally in the Inbox and Program Health dashboard.
 Program targets can't be set to exceed the response standards.
 Recommended | The default setting for all new programs and HackerOne's suggested setting for best practice.

-### Healthy Response SLA Times
+### Healthy Response Target Times
-HackerOne recommends your program to follow the following response SLA times to ensure a healthy program:
+HackerOne recommends your program to follow the following response target times to ensure a healthy program:

 Response Efficiency Metric | Recommended | Response Standard | Target
 -------- | ----------- | ----------------- | -------